+Establishing Operations

-A. Establishing Operations: Aesthetic materials can set the stage for subsequent behavior to be reinforced.
-Philosophically, Dretske (1988) described these effects as “structuring causes” to be distinguished from “triggering causes,” which I discuss shortly.
+Aesthetic materials can set the stage for subsequent behavior to be reinforced.
+Dretske (1993) described these effects as “structuring causes” to be distinguished from “triggering causes,” which I discuss shortly.
 The opening of a new gallery or a foundation offering grants to artists may make creating new art more likely.
-A city government may welcome submissions for visual, musical or performance art for an annual event, such as an arts festival.
-These establishing operations do not directly evoke any specific artistic activity, but the increase the likelihood that some artistic responses will occur and be reinforced.
+A city government may welcome submissions for visual, musical, or performance art for an annual event, such as an arts festival.
+These establishing operations do not directly evoke any specific artistic activity, but increase the likelihood that some artistic responses will occur and be reinforced.